Have Nots: History

-The band originally released a demo before recording their full-length debut album, 2009's Serf City USA.
-Initially a self-release, the album caught the attention of Vinnie Fiorello of Paper + Plastick Records, after Steve Foote of Big D and The Kids Table gave him a copy of it.
-Paper + Plastick put out cd and vinyl versions of the album, while the band offered free copies of it in the form of an mp3 download.
+The band initially released a demo before recording their debut album, Serf City USA, in 2009.
+The album was originally self-released and later attracted the attention of Vinnie Fiorello from Paper + Plastick Records, who received a copy from Steve Foote of Big D and The Kids Table.
+Paper + Plastick subsequently released CD and vinyl versions of the album, while the band made it available for free as an MP3 download.